 Step 3: Incorporate Proper Codes and Functions to Collected Data

 Remember that setting codes to accompany your qualitative data makes it easier for you in the long run.
 Coding compresses your information through categorizing and assigning properties and patterns to the acquired data.
-It is an important step to qualitative data analysis to acquire various theories from relevant research findings.
+It is an important step to qualitative data analysis to acquire various theories from relevant research report findings.
 After, you can start to build models to obtain insight from the data to make coherent and informed decisions.

 Step 4: Validation of Data